State of the nations a month before World Cup kick off

 Striker Karim Benzema has also been enjoying one of the best seasons in his career with Real Madrid, scoring freely and creating chances for his team mates.

-Deschamps' major selection issue is probably at center back as Real Madrid's Raphael Varane, who would be a starter, has been struggling with injuries all season.
+Deschamps' major selection issue is probably at centre back as Real Madrid's Raphael Varane, who would be a starter, has been struggling with injuries all season.

 ======